 Whilst some employee perks are popular because they help staff’s salaries go further, not all employee benefits are about money.
 In fact, some of the most effective perks are about saying thank you and letting your employees know that that their contributions are valued.

 These have nothing to do with salary and can include giving employees an extra hour in bed, a coveted parking space or a small voucher to treat themselves to some pampering.
 With these kinds of perks, it’s very much the thought that counts and in our experience these are just as effective with highly paid members of staff as they are with those in lower salary brackets.5.
 We Don’t Have The Budget

-With Staff Treats, the employee benefits platform for SMEs, employers can treat their staff to over 3,000 discounts and offers, as well as access to ticketing and travel concierge services, from £4 a month.
+Making your employees feel valued and appreciated doesn't have to break the bank.
+With Staff Treats, the employee benefits platform for SMEs, employers can treat their staff to over 1000 discounts and offers, as well as access to ticketing and travel concierge services, from £4 a month.
 Need I say more?